There are many types of flutes in the world: https://en.wikipedia.org/wiki/Flute

-Coda EDC Flutes belong to an ancient family of musical instruments known as vessel flutes, or globular flutes, dating back several thousand years.
+Coda belongs to an ancient family of musical instruments known as vessel flutes, or globular flutes, dating back several thousand years.
 Today, different types of vessel flutes go by many names around the world: gemshorn, xun, ocarina, hun, tsuchibue, etc.

 Is Coda an Ocarina?

-Well, Coda is a type of vessel flute.
-An ocarina is a type of vessel flute.
+Well, Coda is a unique type of vessel flute.
+Ocarinas are also vessel flutes.
 So, it’s up to you.

 After laboring for years to develop Coda, I chose not to call it an ocarina for a few reasons.